-RAIDBOXES promotes constructive teamwork, see the first part of our series of articles on mental health and non-violent communication.
-To ensure that this succeeds despite the growing number of our employees, we have jointly drawn up a code of conduct: The RAIDBOXES Code of Conduct.
+Raidboxes promotes constructive teamwork, see the first part of our series on mental health and non-violent communication.
+To ensure that this succeeds despite the growing number of our employees, we have jointly drawn up a code of conduct: The Raidboxes Code of Conduct.
 You are welcome to use it as a template to strengthen your own team.

 What is a code of conduct and why is it important?

-With the help of the guidelines, these values should be integrated into everyday life in a sustainable and equal manner.
-The code of conduct is not just a long list of things we shouldn't do, however.
-Instead, it is a tool that reminds us to foster a working culture based on mutual consideration, active communication and trust.
-It applies to all employees as well as freelancers working for RAIDBOXES.
-The guidelines cover communication in the office, in Slack, (online) meetings, remote setups, team events, at WordCamps and other events.
-It also concerns direct personal conversations or chat services.
+With the help of the guidelines, these values are to be integrated into everyday life in a sustainable and equal manner.
+In this respect, it is not a "banned list".
+Rather, the code is a tool to remind each other, when necessary, of a working culture based on mutual consideration, active communication and trust.
+It applies to all employees as well as freelancers working for Raidboxes .
+The guidelines in it relate in particular to mutual exchange in the office, in Slack, (online) meetings, remote setups, team events, at WordCamps and other events.
+The same applies to direct personal conversations/chat.

 The foundations of the Code of Conduct were developed by the Mental Health and Equality teams, based on the Nonviolent Communication (NVC) workshops.
 However, it is a document that "lives".
-The Mental Health or Equality roles take suggestions or requests for change from RAIDBOXES staff and feed them into the whole team.
+The Mental Health or Equality roles take on board the suggestions or change requests of the staff members of Raidboxes and introduce them to the whole team.

-This is the full wording of the RAIDBOXES code of conduct as addressed to our employees:
+Here is the wording of the Code of Conduct of Raidboxes, addressed to our employees:

 1. Treat all employees with kindness and respect at all times